Guide to Policies & Procedures: Introduction

 Activities

-The division facilitates the development and conduct of direct service to library users, the development of programs and guidelines for service to meet the needs of these users, and assists libraries in reaching potential users.
-RUSA publishes Reference & User Services Quarterly ( RUSQ), a quarterly journal, and RUSA Update, an online newsletter.
+The division facilitates the development and conduct of direct service to library users, the development of programs and guidelines for service to meet the needs of these users, and the provision of assistance to libraries in reaching potential users.
+RUSA publishes Reference & User Services Quarterly (RUSQ), a quarterly journal, and offers RUSA Update News to keep members informed.

-RUSA has six sections and four interest groups:
+RUSA has six sections and six interest groups:

 - Business Reference and Services Section (BRASS)